ventureleap/frontend-test/README.md

 ---
 ### FRONT END DEVELOPER TEST
 ***
-We prepared a Simple react & webpack project for our recruitment process and added as much love as we do in our daily projects.
+We prepared a Simple React & webpack project for our recruitment process and added as much love as we do in our daily projects.

-Clone this clean repository into your workspace, do your magic and create pull request.
+Clone this clean repository into your workspace, do your magic and create a pull request.

+Feel free to add features that you consider missing.
+You are the magician!

 Hope you will have fun !